kentcdodds/testing-workshop/INSTRUCTIONS.md

 1. In one terminal tab/window start the dev server `npm run dev`.
 Note this is running on port `8080`
 2. Open `./cypress.json` and add `"baseUrl": "http://localhost:8080"` and `"integrationFolder": "cypress/e2e"`
+3.  `npm install --save-dev cypress-testing-library`
+4. Update `cypress/support/index.js` to import `cypress-testing-library/add-commands`
-3. Delete `./cypress/integration` and copy `../calculator.solution/e2e/calculator.js` to `./cypress/e2e/calculator.js`
+5. Delete `./cypress/integration` and copy `../calculator.solution/e2e/calculator.js` to `./cypress/e2e/calculator.js`
-4. Start cypress over again: `npx cypress open` and run the test.
+6. Start cypress over again: `npx cypress open` and run the test.
 It passes!

 Now let's make this a script